long-war-2/lwotc/README.md

  3. If you have cloned the repository, switch your clone to the `lwotc-dev` branch.

  4. Follow that [project's instructions](https://github.com/pledbrook/X2WOTCCommunityHighlander/blob/lwotc-dev/README.md)
     for building the highlander.
+In particular, make sure you copy the files in the highlander's _Src/XComGame/Classes_ to the WOTC SDK's _Development/SrcOrig_ directory, as described in the [_Building Against the Highlander_](https://github.com/X2CommunityCore/X2WOTCCommunityHighlander/#building-against-the-highlander) section.

     I recommend that after building it in ModBuddy, you cook a release of it.
 That's because the cooked version runs _much_ more quickly than the noseekfreeloading version.
+Alternatively, use the highlander's build script, which will build _and_ cook the highlander.

  5. Set up the following environment variables:
     * `XCOM2SDKPATH` — typically <path to Steam>\steamapps\common\XCOM 2 War Of The Chosen SDK